Between Two Fires (novel): Major themes

-Background

-Buehlman is certified with the Society of American Fight Directors as an actor/combatant.
-He believes his familiarity with medieval weaponry helped him to write more realistic combat scenes in books such as Between Two Fires.
-Buehlman, who speaks French, researched medieval France extensively while writing this novel.
-He credits the Atlas of Medieval Paris for providing information about the layout of the city, including which bridges actually existed at the time.

 Reception

 Kirkus Reviews gave the novel a positive review, calling Buehlman "an author to watch" and stating that the novel "doesn't scrimp on earthy humor and lyrical writing in the face of unspeakable horrors".
 Publishers Weekly praised the characterization of Delphine and Thomas, writing that "fans of historical fantasy and horror will find this epic darkly rewarding."

 Writing for Tor.com, Alyx Dellamonica praised the novel's prose, calling it an improvement on Buehlman's previous novel.
 Dellamonica also praised the novel's humorous dialogue which contrasts with the horrors of the world, as well as the novel's immersion in the "worldview and mindset of its medieval Christian characters."
 Writing for Shelf Awareness, Ron Hogan stated that Buehlman's ability to combine modern horror with a medieval setting allowed Buehlman to "[secure] his status among today's leading dark fantasy authors."